Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 #theorem[The SPSC at an enqueuer node contains items with increasing timestamps.] <ltqueue-increasing-timestamp-theorem>

 #proof[
-  Each enqueue would `FAA` the distributed counter (line 14 in @ltqueue-enqueue) and enqueue into the SPSC an item with the timestamp obtained from that counter.
+  Each enqueue would `FAA` the distributed counter (@line-ltqueue-enqueue-obtain-timestamp in @ltqueue-enqueue) and enqueue into the SPSC an item with the timestamp obtained from that counter.
 Applying @ltqueue-one-dequeue-one-enqueue-corollary, we know that items are enqueued one at a time into the SPSC.
 Therefore, later items are enqueued by later enqueues, which obtain increasing values by `FAA`-ing the shared counter.
 The theorem holds.
 ]

 #theorem[For an enqueue or a dequeue $op$, if $op$ modifies an enqueuer node and this enqueuer node is attached to a leaf node $l$, then $p a t h(op)$ is the set of nodes lying on the path from $l$ to the root node.]